 - A surplus reinsurance contract, with fee as a fixed percent of premium (35%).
 Reinsurers in this contract are AIOA. - A Quota Share reinsurance contract in certain critical illness products.
-The reinsurer in this contract is Swiss Re, which is rated AA- by S&P. - In 2023, the Company entered into an XOL insurance contracts for catastrophes with AIOA companies.
-During a war event in 2023, the Company reached the ceilings prescribed in said contract and activated the contract.
-The Company renewed the aforesaid contract for 2024. - The premiums credited to AIOA companies in the reporting year totaled NIS 2,060 thousand.
-The reinsurance commissions totaled NIS 527 thousand.
+The reinsurer in this contract is Swiss Re, which is rated AA- by S&P. - In 2024, the Company entered into an XOL insurance contracts for catastrophes with AIOA companies.
+The Company renewed the aforesaid contract for 2025.
+In a war event that took place on October 7, 2023, the Company reached the ceilings prescribed in said contract and activated the contract. - The premiums credited to AIOA companies in the reporting year totaled NIS 2,331 thousand.
+The reinsurance commissions totaled NIS 575 thousand. - On December 2, 2024, AIG Global Corporation sold the overseas travel insurance operations in the Group to the Zurich Group.
+According to the agreement, the Company will continue to act as insurer for the overseas travel insurance operations in Israel and will transfer 100% of the premiums as reinsurance premiums (through a member company of AIG Global Corporation) to Zurich Group, which will bear the full cost of the claims with the addition of reimbursement of expenses and a commission.
+The agreement did not have a material effect on the results of the Company for 2024.